kcwongjoe/kcwongjoe.github.io/_posts/2024-10-02-check-vc-runtime-from-exe.md

 categories: programming cpp
 ---

-Microsoft provided a build tools called `dumpbin` to display information from exe.
+Microsoft provided a build tool called `dumpbin` to display information from exe.

 Step 1: Open the **Developer Command Prompt for VS 20XX**